 Directors serve from the date of their election until the next annual meeting of stockholders and until their successors are elected and qualify.
-During fiscal 2022, with the exception of Dr. Raymond V. Damadian, who did not receive any fees for serving as a director, each director receives a base fee of \$20,000 per annum for his or her service as a director, with greater amounts for additional services on the Board of Directors.
+During fiscal 2024, each director received a base fee of \$20,000 per annum for his or her service as a director, with greater amounts for additional services on the Board of Directors.
 Officers serve at the discretion of the Board of Directors.